Organizational Structure

-The affairs of NSAC are governed by the Organizational Council.
-Along with the NSAC Executive Director the Organizational Council establishes the NSAC mission, oversees strategic planning and development, evaluates NSAC’s effectiveness, and provides financial oversight and approval of the annual budget.
+The Organizational Council governs the affairs of NSAC.
+Along with the NSAC Coalition Director, the Organizational Council establishes the NSAC mission, oversees strategic planning and development, evaluates NSAC’s effectiveness, and provides financial oversight and approval of the annual budget.
 The Organizational Council also approves membership applications to NSAC.
-Nominated and elected by both Represented and Participating Members, the Organizational Council members serve two year terms and meet at least bi-monthly.
+Nominated and elected by both Represented and Participating Members, members of the Organizational Council serve two-year terms and meet at least bi-monthly.

 The Grassroots Council

 The Grassroots Council is responsible for NSAC’s grassroots communications and advocacy coordination functions.
-Nominated by Represented and Participating Members and approved by the Organizational Council, members of the Grassroots Council are responsible for developing strategies for grassroots capacity building, NSAC member training and leadership development.
-The Council also undertakes coordination of action alerts, media messaging and promoting diversity throughout NSAC’s work with outreach, training and other activities.
+Members of the Grassroots Council are responsible for developing strategies for grassroots advocacy campaigns, capacity building, NSAC member training, and leadership development.
+The Council also undertakes coordination of action alerts, media messaging, and promoting diversity throughout NSAC’s work with outreach, training, and other activities.
 The Grassroots Council meets frequently by conference call.

 The Policy Council